-Exposure to fluctuations in market value is assessed on an ongoing basis using one model.
+Exposure to fluctuations in market value is assessed on an ongoing basis using two model.
 Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
+The second, Credit Value at Risk (CVaR) measures the potential loss that a portfolio of assets, exposed to credit risk, could suffer due to a weakening of the issuer's credit rating.